cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 update this document to provide clarifications if needed.
 We use the following terminology:

+License:

+:   All projects are developed under an open source license such as
+    Apache 2.0 License.
+You will be required to add a LICENCE.txt file and if you use other software identify how it can be reused in your project.
+If your project uses different licenses, please add in a README.md file which packages are used and which license these packages have.

 Tutorials:

 : Tutorials are written in markdown and include information on a